-MA2-L05-1-ps-Tattered-Frame-manual
+MA2-L05-1-el-Tattered-Frame-manual

-Digital Scrapbooking Mastery, No. 2 Lesson 5, Part 1: Tattered Photo Frame for Adobe Photoshop Manual © 2019 Jen White
+Digital Scrapbooking Mastery, No. 2 Lesson 5, Part 1: Tattered Photo Frame for Photoshop Elements Manual © 2019 Jen White

 Photo frames are an essential part of every digital scrapbooker's toolbox.
-In lesson five you and I will treasure hunt through the web and piece together a an amazing tattered frame that will have gallery browsers coveting your creation.
+In Lesson 5 you and I will treasure hunt through the web and piece together a an amazing tattered frame that will have gallery browsers coveting your creation.

-- Begin in Adobe Photoshop. - Open the document (File > Open) you ended with in Lesson 4. - In the Menu Bar, choose View and place a checkmark next to Rulers to turn them on. - Choose View and place a checkmark next to Snap. - Choose View > Snap To and place a checkmark next to Layers to turn them on. - In the Layers panel, click on the Visibility icon of the four existing groups to hide them. - Click on the top group to active it. - Press the letter D to reset the Color Chips to the default of black over white.
+- Begin in Expert Mode of Photoshop Elements. - Open the document (File > Open) you ended with in Lesson 4. - In the Menu Bar, choose View and place a checkmark next to Rulers to turn them on. - Choose View > Snap To and place a checkmark next to Layers to turn them on. - In the Layers panel, click on the Visibility icon of the four existing groups to hide them. - Click on the top group to active it. - Press the letter D to reset the Color Chips to the default of black over white.